I have been getting frequent questions about @girleatworld, so I thought this would be the easier way to answer them all.

 Why do you travel alone?
 How do you travel alone?
 Do you feel safe?

 Because it’s difficult to arrange many different schedules and I am impatient.
 I don’t necessarily prefer traveling solo over traveling with friends (or vice versa).
-Both have its own pros and cons, but it’s more of a matter of convenience.
+Both have its own pros and cons, and it’s more of a matter of convenience.